banga/git-split-diffs/README.md

 # git-split-diffs

-GitHub style split diffs with syntax highlighting in your terminal.
+GitHub style split (side by side) diffs with syntax highlighting in your terminal.

 ![Screenshot of dark theme](screenshots/dark.png?raw=true)